Does CBD Convert to THC in the Body?

 The CBD + Stomach Acid Controversy

-In 2016, a research paper (Merrick 2016) was published by the National Institutes of Health (NIH) and the National Center for Biotechnology Information (NCBI) that came to the conclusion that cannabidiol, CBD, would be converted into delta-9-Tetrahydrocannabinol, THC, by the gastric fluids found in the stomach.
+In 2016, a research paper (Merrick 2016) was published by the National Institutes of Health (NIH) and the National Center for Biotechnology Information (NCBI) that came to the conclusion that cannabidiol, CBD, would be converted into Delta-9-Tetrahydrocannabinol, THC, by the gastric fluids found in the stomach.
 Consumers and producers of CBD found this conclusion to be very disconcerting.
-CBD is becoming increasingly popular for a wide variety of medical applications for the exact reason that it does not have the same psychoactive effects found in THC.
+CBD is becoming an increasingly popular cannabis alternative for the exact reason that it does not have the same psychoactive effects found in THC.
 Not to mention THC’s legal status in certain states.

 The study in 2016 used simulated gastric fluid in their experiment to test if CBD would convert to THC.
 They found that in their simulated version of stomach fluid, it did in fact result in the conversion to THC.